 Careers In Mass Communication

 A Mass Communication major lays the groundwork for understanding the foundations and major principles of mass media and can lead to a mass media career and beyond.
 Students apply basic concepts learned in the major to any communication path they follow.
-If you are pursuing a career in a traditional media field such as advertising, public relations, or journalism, you can apply your understanding of media learned in the sequence to a wide range of work.
+If you are pursuing a career in a traditional media field such as advertising, public relations, or journalism, you can apply your understanding of media learned in the program to a wide range of work.
 Students have launched careers as free-lance videographers, musicians, wedding planners, doctors, designers, information specialists, research analysts, writers, editors, community affairs, as leaders in the non-profit sector, and in corporate and institutional media (producing visual, audio, written, and multimedia materials for training and instruction, internal and external communications, sales, and public relations).
 Other careers include:

 |• Account Manager||• Director||• Literary Agent||• Public Relations Manager|